 When the ballot measure ‘Question 4’ was originally approved by voters in 2016, the recreational tax rate for marijuana was capped at 12%.
 However, arguments over the taxation limits on recreational marijuana caused a delay in the rollout of legal retail stores in the state.
 After a year of debate, the state legislature increased the tax cap on recreational marijuana to 20%.
 The state sales tax did not change from 6.25% but the state excise tax increased from 3.75% to 10.75%.
 The new law permits cities to tax recreational marijuana up to an additional 3%, so the total taxes you pay may differ depending on what city you are in.

-Now that marijuana is recreationally legal in the state of Massachusetts, you may think there is no need to renew your medical marijuana card.
-If you enjoy paying extra taxes, then by all means, relinquish that long sought after medical card.
-If not, note that medical marijuana patients in the state pay no taxes when purchasing products, while recreational users are paying up to 20%.
-Essentially, this means while medical patients pay 80$ for 80$ worth of product, a recreation customer can pay up to $96 including associated taxes.
+Medical marijuana patients in the state pay no taxes when purchasing products, while recreational users are paying up to 20%.
+Essentially, this means while medical patients pay $80 for $80 worth of product, a recreation customer can pay up to $96 including associated taxes.

 In Massachusetts, you are allowed to legally carry up to one ounce of marijuana flower or 5 grams of concentrates.
 You may store up to 10 ounces of marijuana in your home but anything over 1 ounce must be stored in a locked area (i.e. a safe, locked room, etc.).
 Any legal aged adult is also permitted to grow up to 6 live plants in their home.